borisfaure/bastardkb-rs/README.md

 - Sequences
 - CapsLock & NumLock
 - RGB underglow on per key basis
+- Trackball support for the Charybdis Nano keyboard
 - Switch to bootloader mode to easily upgrade firmware by pressing a key combination

 ## On CapsLock & NumLock support